benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
+ * 16th October 2012: version 0.7.2
+ - BOLlib updated to 0.4.0 (AsciiXmlParser rewritten, now properly ignores XML comments) - breaks any code that relies on BOL::AsciiXmlParser, but all LHPC files have been updated to use the new code.
+ - added
+   SlhaSimplisticInterpreter::getLowestScale( std::string const& blockName )
+   to return the scale of the copy of the block called blockName with the lowest scale.

  * 8th October 2012: version 0.7.1
  - BOLlib updated to 0.3.1 (minor function alias).
  - using above function alias in LhcoParser class.